Chymyst/chymyst-core/docs/concurrency.md

 ## Level 4: General concurrency

-Finally, we consider the general concurrency problems.
-The main task in this class of problems is to manage several computations that run concurrently in unknown order and interact in arbitrary ways.
+Finally, we consider the most general concurrency problem, where we need to manage many computation threads running concurrently in unknown order and interacting in arbitrary ways.
-For instance, one computation may at some point stop and wait until another computation computes a certain result, and then examine that result to decide whether to continue its own thread of computation, or wait further, or create new computation threads.
+For instance, one thread may start another, then at some point stop and wait until the other thread computes a certain result, and then examine that result to decide whether to continue its own computation, to wait further, or to create new computation threads.

-The main difficulty here is to ensure that different processes are synchronized in the desired manner.
+The main difficulty here is to ensure that different threads are synchronized in the desired manner.

 Frameworks such as Akka Actors, Go coroutines/channels, and the Java concurrency primitives (`Thread`, `wait/notify`, `synchronized`) are all Level 4 concurrency frameworks.
 The chemical machine (known in the academic world as "join calculus") is also a Level 4 framework.

-The typical task that requires this level of concurrency is implementing an operating system where many running processes can synchronize and communicate with each other in arbitrary ways.
+A typical program that requires this level of concurrency is an operating system where many running processes can synchronize and communicate with each other in arbitrary ways.

-It seems to me that the "dining philosophers" problem is also an example of a concurrency task that cannot be implemented by any concurrency framework other than a Level 4 framework.
+(It seems to me that the "dining philosophers" problem is also an example of a concurrency task that cannot be implemented by any concurrency framework other than a Level 4 framework.
-However, I do not know how to prove that this is so.
+However, I do not know how to prove that this is so.)

-### Why is Level 4 higher than Level 3
+## Why is Level 4 higher than Level 3

-How do we know that Level 4 is truly more powerful than Level 3?
+How do we know that Level 4 is strictly more powerful than Level 3?

 I can give the following argument.
 Concurrency at Level 3 (and below) can be simulated on a single thread (although inefficiently).
 In other words, any program at Level 3 or below will give the same results when run on multiple threads and on a single thread.

-Now we will find an example of a program that cannot be implemented on a single thread.
+If we find an example of a program that cannot be implemented on a single thread, it will follow that Level 4 is strictly more powerful than Level 3.
-Consider the following task:
+To obtain such an example, consider the following situation:

-Two processes, A and B, run concurrently and produce result values `x` and `y`.
+Two objects, A and B, have methods `A.run()` and `B.run()`.
-However, sometimes one of these processes will go into an infinite loop, never producing a result.
+Calling `run()` will start some computations that either return a value or go into an infinite loop, never returning a result.
-It is known that _at most one_ of A and B can go into an infinite loop (but it could be a different process every time).
+It is known that, when we call `A.run()` and `B.run()` concurrently, _at most one_ of A and B can go into an infinite loop (but it could be a different process every time).
-We need to implement a function `firstResult()` that will run A and B concurrently and wait for the first result that is returned by either of them.
+We need to implement a function `firstResult(A, B)` that will run processes A and B concurrently and wait for the value returned by whichever process finishes first.
-The function needs to return that first result.
+The function `firstResult(A, B)` needs to return that value.

 Now, we claim that this task cannot be simulated on a single thread, because no program running on a single thread can decide correctly which of the two processes returns first.
 Here is why:
-Regardless of how we implement `firstResult()`, a single-threaded program will have to run at least one of the processes A and B on that single thread.
+Regardless of how we implement `firstResult()`, a single-threaded program will have to call either `A.run()` or `B.run()` on that single thread.
-Sometimes, that process will go into an infinite loop; in that case, the single thread will be infinitely blocked, and our program will never finish computing `firstResult()`.
+Sometimes, that call will go into an infinite loop, and then the single thread will be infinitely blocked.
+In that case, our program will never finish computing `firstResult()`.

-So, if implemented on a single thread, `firstResult()` is a _partial function_ (it will sometimes fail to return a value).
+So, if implemented on a single thread, `firstResult()` will sometimes fail to return a value; in other words, it is a _partial function_.
-However, if we are allowed to use many threads, we can implement `firstResult()` as a _total function_ (it will always return a value), since now we can run the processes A and B simultaneously on two different threads, and we are guaranteed that at least one of the processes will return a result.
+However, if we are allowed to use many threads, we can implement `firstResult()` as a _total function_, always returning a value.
+To do that, we simply run the processes A and B simultaneously on two different threads, and we are guaranteed that at least one of the processes will return a result.

 ## Are there other levels?